Lewy Body Dementia

 When it comes to helping someone manage the symptoms of LBD, small things can often make a big difference.

 Create a routine.
-It may help people with Lewy Body Dementia to have predictable routines, especially around meal times and sleep times.
+It can help someone with LBD to have predictable routines, especially around meal times and sleep times.

 Establish a nighttime ritual.
 Try to establish bedtime rituals that are calming and away from the noise of television, meal cleanup, and active family members.
-Limiting caffeine consumption during the day, discouraging daytime napping, and encouraging exercise can help curb restlessness at night.
+Limiting caffeine consumption and daytime napping, and encouraging exercise can help curb restlessness at night.

 Modify tasks.
 Break tasks into easier steps and focus on success, not failure.